C++ STL Containers

 5. Other Container Tips

-1. std::vector::reserve(n) reserves capacity without changing size; use it to avoid repeated reallocations when the final size is known up front.
+1. vector::reserve(n) — reserves capacity without changing size; avoids repeated reallocations when final size is known.

-2. emplace_back(args...) constructs the element in place, avoiding a copy or move.
-Prefer it over push_back when constructing complex types.
+2. emplace_back(args...) — constructs in place, avoids copy/move.
+Prefer over push_back for complex types.

-3. std::map::operator[] inserts a default-constructed value if the key is missing.
-Use at(key) (throws on miss) or find(key) for read-only lookup.
+3. map::operator[] — inserts default-constructed value if missing.
+Use at(key) (throws) or find(key) for read-only.

-4. std::unordered_map requires a hash function for custom keys; specialize std::hash<Key> or pass a hasher as a template argument.
+4. unordered_map — requires hash for custom keys; specialize std::hash<Key> or pass hasher template arg.

-5. Iterator invalidation rules differ per container — vector invalidates all iterators on reallocation, list/map/set only invalidate iterators to erased elements.
+5. Iterator invalidation differs per container — vector invalidates all on realloc; list/map/set only invalidate iterators to erased elements.